The Best Routes to Portugal from the United Kingdom

 Driving to Portugal from UK means observing the driving rules and regulations of three countries, France, Spain and Portugal itself.

-That means you’ll need different kit and equipment in each country – sigh – but happily lots of the basic travel and road laws in each country are the same;
+That means you’ll need different kit and equipment in each country when you travel in Europe – sigh – but happily lots of the basic travel and road laws in each country are the same;

-- You must have at least six months remaining on your passport to travel in Europe.
+- You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Norway.

 - Your headlights must be adapted for driving on the right.